TEAM-13-VANTAGE/vantage/Docs/eng_nb_ortiz.md

 Past weekend was working into the Bin to CSV files, we got it working the 14th and 15th.
 We just need t compare values and run parameter values.

+The final week is upon us 4.22.2025: nothing really is happening a lot of submissions and well the presentation is thursday.